 So there was this major trade show and conference that happened last week; everyone’s talking about it.
-Maybe you know it as the Consumer Electronics Show, but from what we saw (or well, read on Twitter — maybe someday we’ll actually get to grace those hallowed halls of the Las Vegas Convention Center), the event might be better renamed the Great Automotive Technologies Show… then again, that doesn’t exactly have the same ring to it.
+Maybe you know it as the Consumer Electronics Show, but from what we saw (or well, read on Twitter — maybe someday Advanced Automotive will actually get to grace those hallowed halls of the Las Vegas Convention Center), the event might be better renamed the Great Automotive Technologies Show… then again, that doesn’t exactly have the same ring to it.

 Anyway.
 Let’s get back on track here.

 The 2016 Consumer Electronics Show (CES 2016) — held annually in Las Vegas, Nevada; this year, January 6–9 — is the world’s largest technology trade show, featuring everything from drones to innovative wearable tech, and instant beer brewing machines to robots that take on the visage of Edward Snowden.

 But this year, with nine major auto manufacturers represented, and more than 100 accessory producers and suppliers populating the LVCC’s North Hall:

 The star of CES 2016 was automotive innovation.

 It’s a bird; it’s a plane; it’s a Bat… mobile!
 No, it’s the Faraday Future FFZero1.
 This electric concept car has 1000 horsepower, a top speed of 200 mph, and can go from zero to 60 in just two seconds.
 Plus it’s pretty darn cool looking.
 A California company, Faraday Future has set its sights on challenging the likes of Tesla in the burgeoning electric car market.